Author Archives: Janhavi Panani

 Globus Spirits unveils Terai India Craft Gin – Litchi & Mulberries

-Created from scratch at The India Craft Spirits Co. distillery in Behror, Rajasthan, this gin is a testament to Terai’s signature ‘grain-to-glass’ philosophy, which seamlessly blends heritage, craftsmanship, and innovation.
+Created from scratch at The India Craft Spirits Co. distillery in Behror, Rajasthan, this gin is believed to be a testament to Terai’s signature ‘grain-to-glass’ philosophy, which blends heritage, craftsmanship, and innovation.
 The expression captures the essence of ripe litchis and mulberries, harmonized with floral notes of lavender and rose.
 The nutty richness of almonds and the herbal freshness of tulsi enrich the palate, while angelica and orris root contribute earthy undertones for a smooth, lingering finish.

-Commenting on the launch, Mr. Shekhar Swarup, Joint Managing Director, Globus Spirits Limited, said, “Terai India Craft Gin celebrates the rich cultural and natural heritage of India through a modern lens.
-With Terai Litchi & Mulberries, we aim to take our journey of exploration and craftsmanship to new heights.
+Commenting on the launch, Shekhar Swarup, Joint Managing Director, Globus Spirits Limited, said, “With Terai Litchi & Mulberries, we aim to take our journey of exploration and craftsmanship to new heights.
 This gin not only pays homage to our family’s distilling and agricultural roots but also embraces the vibrant diversity of India’s landscapes and flavours.
 It’s a perfect harmony of tradition and innovation that speaks to the spirit of modern India.”

 Monkey Shoulder Trigger Jigger Review | Are Jiggers Obselete?